Valid post-selection inference in Robust Q-learning: UPoSI for Population Parameters

 \subsection{Adaptation of UPoSI to Robust Q-learning}

 The UPoSI procedure was presented in \citet{kuchibhotlaValidPostselectionInference2020} as an assumption-lean approach for performing inference on parameters after selection.
-In this framework, the post-selection inference problem is formulated as providing coverage guarantees for confidence regions that are constructed for parameters, like those defined in \eqref{eq:norm-eq-true-2}, after a random model selection event takes place.
-Unlike selective inference methods \citep{fithianOptimalInferenceModel2014,leeExactPostselectionInference2016}, the UPoSI framework is agnostic to the specific random model selection mechanism.
-This is convenient in light of the myriad options presented in \Cref{sec:var-sel-lasso}.
+In this framework, the post-selection inference problem is formulated as providing coverage guarantees for confidence regions that are constructed for parameters, like those defined in \citet{ertefaieRobustQLearning2021}, after a random model selection event takes place.
+Unlike selective inference methods \citep{leeExactPostselectionInference2016}, the UPoSI framework is agnostic to the specific random model selection mechanism.
+In fact, the resulting inference is valid simultaneously over all plausible models.

-The UPoSI regions are derived by examining the post-selection inference problem through the lens of simultaneous inference.
 To retain focus, more detail on this perspective is given in \Cref{app:equiv-sel-sim}.
-The regions are constructed on the basis of inequalities that provide a deterministic, simultaneous bound on the stochastic deviations of the post-selection parameters about their respective targets.
-We complete this section by generalizing the arguments of \citet{kuchibhotlaValidPostselectionInference2020} to the Robust Q-learning setting.
+We complete this section by generalizing the arguments of \citet{kuchibhotlaValidPostselectionInference2020} to Robust Q-learning.

 Fix any pair of models $\model_1 \in \modelspace_1$ and $\model_2 \in \modelspace_2$.
-Then the following inequalities hold deterministically by simply adding and subtracting components of the empirical and expected versions of the normal equations and using elementary inequalities:
+Then the following inequalities arise by simply adding and subtracting components of the empirical and population versions of the normal equations and using elementary inequalities:

 The quantities on the RHS are related to components defined in \Cref{sec:cf-risk}: